Sostene Munyurabatware

-Sostene Munyurabatware (born 1947, died 15 May, 1994) was a Rwandan man who saved a number of Tutsis from being killed by Hutu militias during the 1994 Rwandan genocide.
+Sosthéne Munyurabatware (born 1947, died 15 May 1994) was a Rwandan man who saved a number of Tutsis from being killed by Hutu militias during the 1994 Rwandan genocide.
 Trusted in his area, he helped several Tutsis cross the border to the Republic of the Congo (DRC).
-He was killed while returning from the DRC where Interahamwe led by a cell leader called Harindintwali Jean had killed him and his cousin Leopold Munyakayanza.
+He was killed while returning from the DRC where Interahamwe led by a cell leader called Halindintwali Jean had killed him and his cousin Leopold Munyakayanza.
 In 2016, he was one of the 17 Rwandese selected at national level who were recognized for their deeds of humanity during the Rwandan Genocide of 1994.

 Early life

 Sostene was born to Land-owner Ngirumpatse and mother Malita Kangeyo.
 Sostene was born on the shores of the lake like his cousin Leopold Munyakayanza.
 They were both known to be trusted in their area and they were close friends in the way that they always discussed before doing something.
 It was also known that Sostene had a prayer room in his home and was a devoted Christian.